Tekamah, Nebraska

-Tekamah (pronounced "teh-KAY-muh") is a city in Burt County, Nebraska, United States.
-The population was 1,736 at the 2010 census.
+Tekamah (IPA: tə-keɪ-mə, pronounced "teh-KAY-muh") is a city in Burt County, Nebraska, United States.
+The population was 1,714 at the 2020 census.
 It is the county seat of Burt County.

 History

 Tekamah was founded in October 1854 by Benjamin R. Folsom, and incorporated on March 14, 1855.
 The name is derived from the Omaha language, meaning "big cottonwood".
-Its development was stimulated by construction of railroads through the area, such as the Chicago & North Western, which have since been taken out of Tekamah.
+Its development was stimulated by the construction of railroads through the area, such as the Chicago & North Western, which have since been taken out of Tekamah.

-The town has seen a resurgence in recent years with the appearance of small businesses such as Chatterbox Brews, Second Chance Boutique, The Tipsy Pig, and Gotta Get Some Coffee.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.32 sqmi, all land.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Tekamah has a humid continental climate, abbreviated "Dfa" on climate maps.